Silkdust/highspeed-train-route-programming/README.md

 # highspeed-train-route-programming
 A project aimed to design routes for high speed trains using 0-1 integer programming.

 The project is the coursework of the course Operational Optimization and Decision Making in the Spring Semester, 2022.
-The project is mainly contributed by me, and my teammates Jasper Wang and Zihan Zhao for their great contributions.
+The project is mainly contributed by me.
+My teammates Jasper Wang and Zihan Zhao also made great contributions.

 The structure of this project is as follows: